Deepak020202/Deepak020202/README.md

 ## About Me

 ### I’m passionate about cloud-native technologies, automation, and modern DevOps practices that enhance software delivery and infrastructure management.
-I’m eager to apply my skills in a DevOps or Cloud Engineering role, where I can contribute to automation, scalability, and infrastructure optimization while continuously learning and growing.
-Let’s connect and explore opportunities to shape the future of technology together!
+I’m eager to apply my skills in a DevOps or Cloud Engineering role, where I can contribute to automation, scalability, and infrastructure optimization while continuously learning and growing!

 ## 🛠️ Skiils